Lauren Conrad: Reality television

 Upon the conclusion of the fourth season of The Hills in December 2008, Conrad wished to leave the series to pursue other career opportunities.
 However, per the producers' requests, she filmed ten episodes for the following season, in which she closed her storylines.
 Conrad made her final appearance on the series in May 2009, attending Montag and Pratt's wedding after much deliberation during the mid-season finale of the fifth season.
 However, in the July 2009 issue of Cosmopolitan, she stated that producers had pressured her into a reconciliation with Montag throughout the season, adding that she was displeased when they would not allow otherwise.
 Conrad was replaced by former Laguna Beach castmate Kristin Cavallari until the series' conclusion in July 2010.

 In September 2010, Conrad was to star in an MTV series that would have focused on her career endeavors, though the network chose not to pick up the program after Conrad preferred not to film her private life.
 That month, Conrad revealed that she had filmed an alternate ending for The Hills with Jenner.
 Upon the conclusion of their month-long morning marathon of the series, titled "RetroMTV Brunch", MTV aired the footage in August 2013.
 The scene depicts Jenner returning to his apartment after seeing Cavallari's limousine off to Europe.
 Conrad is revealed to be sitting on his couch, and comforts him that "it's hard to say goodbye" to a "friend of [his]", before the camera focuses on a smiling Conrad.
 That month, she also expressed interest in participating in a potential reunion film.
 That October, Conrad and her friend Hannah Skvarla opened the online store The Little Market, which distributes handmade pieces from women of varying cultural backgrounds.
 In December 2013, Montag stated that she and Conrad have "talked a few times" since the series' conclusion, elaborating that "it's unfortunate things happened the way that it did, but we're both different people now, older and more mature."

-In 2011, Conrad made a pilot for MTV for a documentary series focused on her professional aspirations.
-MTV did not take the pilot to series.